Siddhi-Nagapure-5/Siddhi-Nagapure-5/README.md

 ### 💫 About Me
 - 🎓 Third-year B.Tech student | Developer  | Competitive programmer
 - 💻 Student at SCTR's Pune Institute of Computer Technology
-- 🌱 Currently exploring **Data Science**
-- 💬 Ask me anything related to the **MERN stack**
 - 📫 Reach me at: **siddhinagapure155@gmail.com**
 - 🧠 Passionate Learner and problem solver
+- 🚀 Strong interest in **AI, Data Science, and Full-Stack Development**
+- 🏆 Finalist at **ICPC AlgoQueen 2025**
+- 💡 Believer in learning by doing and growing through open-source & hackathons

 ---